 Your failure to clarify departmental autonomy and new borders of communication can be disastrous for the future.

 Headless eCommerce Solutions are for:

-eCommerce businesses that are growing rapidly and intend to deliver highly personalized and interactive experiences with relevant and highly targeted content.
+- eCommerce businesses that proliferate and intend to deliver highly personalized and interactive experiences with relevant and highly targeted content.